Starlink-Project/Satellite-vs-Cellular/Figure4/README.md

 # UDP-Ping Comparison and Analysis

-This folder contains the dataset and plotting scripts for the Latency comparison between Starlink networks and Cellular networks (Figure 4 in the paper) conducted using UDP-Ping.
+This folder contains the dataset and plotting scripts for the Latency comparison between Starlink and Cellular networks (Figure 4 in the paper) conducted using UDP-Ping.

 ## Folder Structure

 | Filename | Description |
 |---|---|